Georgia's president accuses Russia of election meddling and urges the West to back protests

 Prime Minister Irakli Kobakhidze, a member of Georgian Dream, described his party’s success as “impressive and obvious,” and that “any attempts to talk about election manipulation ... are doomed to failure.”

-Initial figures suggested voter turnout was the highest since Georgian Dream was first elected in 2012.
+Initial figures suggested voter turnout was among the highest since Georgian Dream first won control of parliament in 2012.
 The party has vowed to continue pushing toward EU accession but also wants to “reset” ties with Georgia’s former imperial master, Russia.
 In 2008, Georgia fought and lost a brief war with Russia, which then recognized the independence of two breakaway Georgian regions and bolstered its military presence there.

 European Council President Charles Michel urged Georgian officials to “swiftly, transparently and independently investigate” the electoral irregularities and said Georgian Dream should demonstrate its “firm commitment” to the EU.

-Hungary’s Victor Orbán was the first foreign leader to congratulate Georgian Dream and will visit Georgia on Monday and Tuesday.
+Hungary’s Victor Orbán, who was the first foreign leader to congratulate Georgian Dream, arrived Monday on a two-day visit to Georgia.

 Zourabichvili said he was a “special friend” of Georgian Dream and dismissed his visit as a “political play.”